ldn-softdev/jtc/User Guide.md

 Template, an argument to `-T` is a literal JSON optionally containing tokens for [interpolation](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#interpolation).
 Templates can be used upon walking, insertion, updates and when comparing.
 The result of template interpolation still must be a valid JSON.
-If a template (`-T`) is given then it's a template (after interpolation) will be used for the operations, not the source walk (unless the resultng template is invalid JSON, in such case the source walk will be used).
+If a template (`-T`) is given then it's a template (after interpolation) will be used for the operations, not the source walk (unless the resulting template is invalid JSON, in such case the source walk will be used).

 When walking only is in process, then template interpolation occurs from the walk-path (`-w`):